EU AI Act · Article 99 · Enforcement

 Article 99(7) lists the factors authorities must consider when determining the specific fine:

-SME Protections
+SME and SMC Protections

 Article 99(6) provides that for SMEs, including start-ups, each fine shall be up to the percentages or absolute amount referred to in paragraphs 3, 4, and 5, whichever is lower.
 This means SMEs benefit from the lower of the two caps in each tier.